Prof. Christine Chiu

 Former group members at University of Reading

 Working on cloud-radiation interactions over west Africa, funded by the EU FP7 DACCIWA project.

-Jake is currently working in Cooperative Institute for Research in Environmental Sciences (CIRES)/NOAA Earth System Research Laboratory, as a Research Associate in Dr Graham Feingold’s group.
+Former PhD student who worked on understanding the Earth’s energy flows using new, viable and sustainable observations from a constellation of satellites.
+Jake is currently working in Cooperative Institute for Research in Environmental Sciences / NOAA Earth System Research Laboratory, as a Research Associate in Dr. Graham Feingold’s group.